costycnc/test-compile-esp8285/28.12.2018/README.md

 Undertand how make bin file for esp8285 manually ...

-I try to understand how arduino make bin file... and i understand that is 3 stages ... cpp to o > o to elf > elf to bin
+I try to understand how arduino make bin file... and i understand that is 3 stages ... cpp to o and d > o to elf > elf to bin

 I begin with: